deton57/oke-labs/oke-rancher/vm.md

 1. Enter the name: "dev-subnet"
 2. Leave the Regional option selected
-3. from the CIDR BLOCK choose a sub-network from the choosen subnet previously.
+3. from the CIDR BLOCK choose a sub-network from the chosen subnet previously.
 example: "10.0.0.0/24"
 4. Subnet access - must remain public (don't worry, we are just playing around).
-5. Scroll buttom and click on Create Subnet button.
+5. Scroll bottom and click on Create Subnet button.

 Congratulations! you now have created a Virtual Network + Subnet.